AUDITIONS

 You may send your Audition Application and resume/CV to Lorne Siefred.

-Auditions for Waiting in the Wings will be held:
+Auditions for Acting Can Be Murder will be held:

 Sunday March 8 | 4:00 – 6:00pm | |